 Another situation which may affect the sharing of marital liabilities, would be where one party incurs liabilities which are the result of wasteful dissipation of a marital asset: the wanton loss of money or property for non-marital purposes.
 Only one party may be responsible for that loss of money and/or the resulting debt.

 The Marital Home

-Depending on the age of the children living in the home, the courts will generally not order the marital home sold.
-The custodial parent will usually be permitted to remain in the home with the minor children until the youngest child graduates high school, at which time the marital residence is sold.
+Depending on the age of the children living in the home, the courts may not order the marital home sold immediately.
+The custodial parent may be permitted to remain in the home with the minor children until the youngest child graduates high school, at which time the marital residence is sold.
 The rationale underlying this principal is that the children’s lives will be disrupted by the divorce, and that to relocate the children from their community, friends, and home, would be an additional trauma that should be avoided.
 In addition, it may be cheaper for the custodial parent and the children to remain in the home than to sell the home and purchase another, or rent an apartment.

 Where the continued residence in the home of the custodial parent and the children would be impracticable, notwithstanding the presence of children, the home may be sold.

 For example, where parties live in a home that is worth a substantial amount of money, the mortgage payment may be substantial and require an inordinate amount of maintenance and/or child support to be used to pay the mortgage.
 There may be a direction that the home be sold in order to relieve the parties of the continued burden of an excessive mortgage payment.

 If the home was acquired during the marriage, with marital monies, then as a general proposition, the parties should share the equity (the amount left after payment of mortgage and closing costs) in the home at the time of sale.